 This dispensation begins with the creation of Adam and Eve as innocents.
 They had not yet disobeyed God and everything God created was

 After the Flood, God created the institution of Government.
 Its purpose was to slow down the spread of evil and punish it.
 God gave the State the right of capital punishment, a right which he did not give to the individual.
-Yet even then man found a way to corrupt this institution and use its corporate power to defy God again.
-The Tower of Babel was to be man’s triumph over God’s authority, so he scrambled their language into many pieces in judgment.
+Yet even then people found a way to corrupt this institution and use its corporate power to defy God again.
+The Tower of Babel was to be their triumph over God’s authority, so he scrambled their language into many pieces in judgment.
 Result of third test: failure.

-God allowed Israel to be enslaved in Egypt for 400 years before giving them a written Law to obey.
+God allowed Israel to be enslaved in Egypt for hundreds of years before giving them a written Law to obey.
 No more were people left to be on their honor to obey God, no more would there be any excuses.
 They would now have specific written regulations to abide by.
 Predictably, though, Israel repeatedly strayed from God and suffered repeated judgments, until finally God had to drive them out of their land.
 Only after several centuries were they allowed to return, and then only in very small numbers, a mere remnant.
 It was to this remnant that Jesus came, only to be conspired against and crucified.
 Result of fifth test: failure.

 the written code, which was against us, and nailed it to the cross (Colossians 2:14).
 This was the way out of our hopeless condition: to trust in Jesus’ ability to keep the Law, not our own ability.
-But even with this incredible demonstration of love and mercy from God, people still refuse to bow to him, to the point where now we can see the signs of impending global judgment once again.
+But even with this incredible demonstration of love and mercy from God, people still refuse to bow to him, to the point where now we can see the signs of impending worldwide judgment once again.